Orville H. Copsey Safe Housing Initiative

 Indianapolis Legal Aid Society (“Legal Aid”) recently renamed our comprehensive housing program after our long-time, recently retired housing attorney, Orville Copsey.
-The Orville H. Copsey Safe Housing Initiative is an all-encompassing project to keep senior and mentally and physically disabled adults in their own homes when possible through efforts to provide legal resolutions and obtain repairs to homes threatened with condemnation by the Marion County Health Department.
+The Orville H. Copsey Safe Housing Initiative is an all-encompassing project to keep senior and mentally or physically disabled adults in their own homes when possible through efforts to provide legal resolutions and obtain repairs to homes threatened with condemnation by the Marion County Health Department.
 These services will strengthen neighborhoods by keeping houses occupied and repaired, and keeping homes on the tax rolls.

 While most seniors would prefer to remain at home, often their homes require repairs that they cannot afford or upkeep that they physically can no longer perform.
 This has certainly proven true for the clients who have turned to Legal Aid for help.
 The Orville H. Copsey Safe Housing Initiative seeks to help these clients remain at home.
 As part of this program, Legal Aid attorneys work with the staff at the Marion County Health Department, including Marion County Health Department attorneys and social workers to create a plan of action that will enable Legal Aid clients to bring their homes into compliance.
 The Marion County Health Department continues to refer new cases to Legal Aid, and we believe the demand for our help will continue to increase.
 In some situations, a client may not be able to stay in his home any longer and the attorney will assist with finding alternate housing, and a guardianship if deemed appropriate.